 Manuel dela Rama Locsin Ancestral House

-My friend and I haven’t covered all the ancestral houses but I’ve mapped out the ancestral houses in the link below.
-I’m giving myself a reason to come back to this quiet and historical place. 🙂
+We haven't covered all the ancestral houses but I've mapped out the ancestral houses in the link below.
+I'm giving myself a reason to come back to this quiet and historical place. 🙂